-Candidates who choose to terminate their enrollment in the 3-2 Program in Elementary Education and not pursue the graduate degree portion must complete ALL of the requirements of the Bachelor of Arts degree in elementary Education satisfactorily.
-If a candidate does complete all of the requirements for the BA degree in elementary Education at Pfeiffer and meets all of the licensure requirements of the NC Department of Public Instruction (NCDPI), s/he can seek an endorsement for the initial level elementary (K-6) Educator license through the Division of Education.
+Candidates who choose to terminate their enrollment in the 3-2 Program in Elementary Education and not pursue the graduate degree portion must complete ALL of the requirements of the Bachelor of Arts degree in Elementary

+Education satisfactorily.
+If a candidate does complete all of the requirements for the BA degree in Elementary Education at Pfeiffer and meets all of the licensure requirements of the NC Department of Public Instruction (NCDPI), s/he can seek an endorsement for the initial level elementary (K-6) Educator license through the Education Department.